Skip to content

 • Uses a non-overlapping subset of windows before downsampling.

-• Better for external communication where overlap bias can be misleading.
+• Recommended for external communication where overlap bias can be misleading.

 Render-time tradeoffs